 Move a third-party domain

-If you have a domain from another provider (like Network Solutions or 1&1) connected to your Squarespace 5 site, follow these steps:
+If you have a domain from another provider connected to your Squarespace 5 site:

-Log into your Squarespace 5 site.
-Click Website Management and then click Custom Domain.
+- Log into your Squarespace 5 site and click Website Management, then click Custom Domain.

-Hover over your domain name and click Unlink.
-For further assistance, visit Disconnecting a domain.
+- Hover over your domain name and click Unlink.
+For more help, visit Disconnecting a domain.